sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 ## Don't sell yourself short in a job Interview
 Take a pause and think about it, what the hell is a 30% increment?
 If my current salary is Rs 20 lakh per annum in India, that would mean an increment of 6 lakhs per annum or Rs 50,000 per month.
 Sweet!

 However, not everyone has a current salary of Rs 20 lakh.
 What about Rs 7 lakh?
 A 30% increment on 7 lakh would be Rs 2.1 lakh per annum or Rs 15,000 per month.
 Fine, but now you are in 15% instead of a 10% tax bracket, so you will pay more tax.
 Salary increment doesn't sound lucrative anymore, does it?
-Same story for a person with a current package of Rs 9 lakh per annum.

 With growing inflation and high prices, you need more salary to make ends meet and have a comfortable lifestyle while saving something on the side.